 - Complete Transactions: Bots can do anything if they are programmed right.
 Conversational commerce often allows the bots to make recommendations and helps in upselling products from your website.
 Since all this information is shared with the user within the comfort zone of Facebook Messenger, the drop-off rate for these transactions is very low as compared to other mediums.

-So, How do you activate a Facebook Messenger bot for your business?
+How do You Activate a Facebook Messenger Bot for Your Business?

-Ever since the bots were announced in 2016, Facebook has tried to make things easier for organizations to create a connection between bots and messenger.
+Ever since the bots were announced Facebook has tried to make things easier for organizations to create a connection between bots and Messenger.
 Here are a few tools that can help:

-- Messenger Links: Once you have created a business page on Facebook, you will see that Messenger links use your page’s username to create a link and when a user clicks the link, it leads to a conversation with your business in Messenger app.
+- Messenger Links: Once you have created a business page on Facebook, you will see that Messenger links use your page’s username to create a link, and when a user clicks the link, it leads to a conversation with your business in the Messenger app.

 - Matching Customer Profiles: If you have permission to reach out to the customers over the phone, they will be visible on Messenger using the Customer Matching feature.
 Once a conversation is initiated, a final opt-in is taken from the user.

-- Codes: The Messenger codes are a unique set of images that act as a visual thumbprint for your brand and bot in the messenger app.
-These codes act in a similar way like Snapchat codes and redirect the users who scan them to a corresponding company’s bot or page.
+- Codes: The Messenger codes are unique images that act as a visual thumbprint for your brand and bot in the messenger app.
+These codes work similarly to Snapchat codes and redirect the users who scan them to a corresponding company’s bot or page.

 - Buttons: Facebook provides Messenger buttons that can be embedded into your website to enable the users to start a messenger conversation with a bot with a single click.

 Note: In case you have not developed a bot, the result of any of the aforementioned actions will lead to a standard conversation between your brand and the customer.

 How to Set Up a Facebook Messenger Bot for Your Business?